microsoft/hlsl-specs/proposals/infra/INF-0004-validator-hashing.md

 #### Checking for runtime support

-If an app uses an AgilitySDK with support for the bypass hash, there is obviously nothing to check.
+If an app uses an AgilitySDK with support for the bypass hash, then the app can be confident it is supported and so no runtime check is needed.

 If the app instead uses the OS D3D12 runtime, and the OS might be older than when bypass hash was introduced, support for hash bypass can be